harunrst/Progressium-Api/README.md

 **Rules**

+- You can add tasks to any phase in any state.
 - Only tasks those are in an unlocked phase can be checked as completed.
 - When all tasks are checked as completed, next phase is unlocked.
 - When a task from previous phases checked as uncompleted, next phases get locked.